 - History of the abuse and past treatments

 - Your insurance plan and possible payment options

 Our counselors will also discuss recommended treatment options and length of stay, accommodations and amenities, family involvement, and any other pertinent information given available time.

-Emergency Drug Detox – Once you or your loved one arrives at our center, you will be welcomed into our emergency drug detox program with open and comforting arms.
-Depending on the situation prior to entrance into rehab, emergency drug detox may last just a few short days to a couple weeks.
+12 Keys Emergency Detox Center – Once you or your loved one arrives at our center, you will be welcomed into our Florida emergency drug detox center with open and comforting arms.
+Depending on the situation prior to entrance into rehab, a Florida emergency detox may last just a few short days to a couple of weeks.
 Our caring medical professionals will carefully monitor your progress as you go through withdrawal and ensure that the process is as comfortable as possible.

-Therapy and Recovery – Once you or your loved one have comfortably completed emergency drug detox, you will begin working on the therapeutic parts of your recovery.
+Therapy and Recovery – Once you or your loved one have comfortably completed our emergency drug detox program in Florida, you will begin working on the therapeutic parts of your recovery.
 The caring counselors at 12 Keys will meet with you in both group and private sessions and work with you to get to the root of your addiction.
 You will have the opportunity to meet people in similar situations and form relationships you can count on even outside of rehab.
-You will also have the opportunity to embark on fun activities such as water sports, kayaking, and swimming that will show you just how much fun you can have living the sober life.
+You will also have the opportunity to embark on fun activities such as water sports, kayaking, and swimming that will show you just how much fun you can have living a sober life.